54|Part 2 of — 20|Muromachi Period History (室町時代歴史)

 0-timeline - size 24 Muromach

-The red circle iabove ndicate the time we discuss in this section
+The red circle iabove ndicates the time we discuss in this section

-The grandson of Ashikaga Takauji, Ashikaga Yoshimitsu (足利義満:often called Shogun Yoshimitsu), built a new beautiful palace at Muromachi (室町) area in Kyoto.
-The palace became the center of the government called the Muromachi Bakufu (室町幕府: Muromachi Government).
+The grandson of Ashikaga Takauji, Ashikaga Yoshimitsu (足利義満, often called Shogun Yoshimitsu), constructed a beautiful new palace in the Muromachi (室町) area of Kyoto.
+The palace became the center of government, known as the Muromachi bakufu (室町幕府: Muromachi government).
 This is the beginning of the Muromachi period.
-Ashikaga Yoshimitsu built the famous “Kinkaku-ji Temple* (Golden Pavilion)” in Kyoto as his second house.
+Ashikaga Yoshimitsu also built the famous “Kinkaku-ji Temple” * (Golden Pavilion) in Kyoto as his second residence.

-Kinkaku-ji Temple* (金閣寺: Golden Pavillion) ————- Ashikaga Yoshimitsu (足利義満) built Kinkaku-Ji Temple in 1397.
-Later, it became Rinzai-shu (臨済宗) school Buddhist temple, but it was initially built as the second house for Ashikaga Yoshimitsu as well as a state guesthouse.
-Today, it is designated as a world heritage site.
-This temple was burnt down by an arsonist in 1950 but was rebuilt in 1955.
-The novelist Mishima Yukio wrote the novel “Kinkaku-ji” related to the Golden Pavillion and the arsonist.
-The famous quote in the book is, “The Ho-oh (A mythic golden bird, a Chinese version phoenix) on the roof of the Kinkaku-ji Temple is stationary, but it flies through the time eternally.”
+Kinkaku-ji Temple* (金閣寺: Golden Pavilion) —————Ashikaga Yoshimitsu (足利義満) built Kinkaku-ji in 1397.
+Later, it became a Rinzai-Shu (臨済宗) Buddhist temple, but it was originally built as the secondary residence of Ashikaga Yoshimitsu and a guest house for official visitors.
+Today, it is a designated World Heritage site.
+The temple was burned down by an arsonist in 1950 but was rebuilt in 1955.
+Novelist Mishima Yukio wrote a novel, “Kinkaku-ji,” which relates to this temple and the arsonist.
+A famous quote from his book is, “The ho-oh (a mythic golden bird, a Chinese version of the phoenix) on the roof of Kinkaku-ji Temple is stationary, but it flies through time eternally.”

-In the Muromachi period, the emperor’s power became declined.
-The Shogun (将軍) held all the political power.
-Little by little, several groups of Samurai who were officially appointed as a Shugo Daimyo (守護大名: high-ranking officials) started to gain political and economic power by holding the critical positions in the Muromachi Bakufu.
-They also owned a large land.
-A couple of powerful Shugo Daimyo were the Hosokawa (細川) family and the Yamana (山名) family.
+During the Muromachi period, the emperor’s power declined.
+The shogun (将軍) held all the political power.
+Gradually, several groups of samurai who were officially appointed as shugo daimyo (守護大名: high-ranking officials) began to gain political and economic power by occupying key positions in the Muromachi bakufu.
+They also owned extensive land.
+Two powerful shugo daimyo families were the Hosokawa (細川) and Yamana (山名).

-The Ashikaga family made a great effort to make the Muromachi Bakufu sound and powerful through politics.
+The Ashikaga family made great efforts to establish the Muromachi bakufu as a stable and strong government through political measures.
 The beginning of the Muromachi period was peaceful and prosperous.
-Yet by the time Ashikaga Yoshimasa (足利義政) became the 8th Shogun, the Muromachi Bakufu was corrupted very severely.
-Shogun Yoshimasa did not pay much attention to his job, governing the country as a shogun.
-Instead, he was chasing women (his mother had to scold him for that), spent a large amount of money on building the Silver Pavilion called “Ginkaku-ji Temple (銀閣寺), and retreated himself there.
-Shogun Yoshimasa did not have an heir.
-Therefore, his brother, Yoshimi (義視), was named to the next Shogun.
+However, by the time Ashikaga Yoshimasa (足利義政) became the eighth shogun, the Muromachi bakufu had become severely corrupt.
+Shogun Yoshimasa paid little attention to governing the country.
+Instead, he pursued women (his mother scolded him for this), spent large amounts of money building the Silver Pavilion called “Ginkaku-ji Temple (銀閣寺),” and retreated there.
+Since Shogun Yoshimasa did not have an heir, his brother, Yoshimi (義視), was appointed as the next shogun.

-However, later, Yoshimasa’s wife Hino Tomiko (日野富子)* had a son, Yoshihisa (義尚).
-Now, brother Yoshimi (義視) allied with a family of a high-ranking official, the Hosokawa’s (細川) while the son, Yoshihisa, tied with another powerful family, the Yamana’s (山名), and several other smaller groups of Samurai allied with either side and the war broke out.
-This war is called Onin-no-Ran (応仁の乱) in 1467.
-It spread out all over the country and continued for 11years.
+However, later, Yoshimasa’s wife, Hino Tomiko (日野富子)*, gave birth to a son, Yoshihisa (義尚).
+Now, brother Yoshimi (義視) allied with the high-ranking officials, the Hosokawa (細川), while his son, Yoshihisa, allied with another powerful family, the Yamana (山名).
+Several smaller samurai groups allied with either side, and the war broke out.
+This war, called Onin-no-ran (応仁の乱), occurred in 1467.
+It spread across the country and lasted for eleven years.

-Hino Tomiko (日野富子)*——————The wife of Shogun Yoshimasa.
-She took advantage of her political privileges to make a large amount of money by investing in the rice commodity market to control rice prices and sold with a high profit.
-Then she loans the money to the high ranking officials at a high-interest.
+Hino Tomiko (日野富子)*————————-The wife of Shogun Yoshimasa.
+She took advantage of her political privileges to generate substantial income by investing in the rice market, thereby controlling prices and selling at high profits.
+Then, she loans this money to high-ranking officials at steep interest rates.
 The corruption reached an uncontrollable level.

 57 Kinkakuji trip 2019